brankenn4325/brankenn4325.github.io/platform.md

 ---
 layout: page
 title: Platform
-subtitle: How I'll Make a Difference as Your Representative
+subtitle: How I'll Make a Difference as Your Secretary of Local Impact
 ---

 **I will…**